NTPriest/TheNetLab/SSH/README.md

 % Generating 2048 bit RSA keys, keys will be non-exportable...
 [OK] (elapsed time was 3 seconds)
 ```

-**5.** Optional, but considered *Best Practice*: after configuring SSH, also set ACL rules for that protocol.
+ ### *Optional, but considered *Best Practice*
+After configuring SSH, also set ACL rules for that protocol.

 Applying an ACL to VTY lines is slightly different from assigning ACLs to interfaces.
 After creating an ACL with a specific name and rules, apply it to the VTY lines: